BryanWilhite/Blog/presentation/entry/2023/2023-12-22-azure-webjobs-in-2023.md

 \[📖 [docs](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnection.connectionstring?view=dotnet-plat-ext-8.0#remarks) \]

-Because Azure Functions is based on Azure Web Jobs]], this setting, `WEBJOBS_IDLE_TIMEOUT`, has the same use and importance in Azure Functions]].
+Because Azure Functions is based on Azure Web Jobs, this setting, `WEBJOBS_IDLE_TIMEOUT`, has the same use and importance in Azure Functions.

 ## yes, _one_ app service can have system-assigned _and_ user-assigned <acronym title="Managed Identity">MI</acronym>s _simultaneously_